 - Compliance table describing the compliance dates and requirements

-According to a report from U.S. Commission on Civil Rights (USCCR), EPA “…requires low-income and communities of color to collect complex data, fund litigation and navigate the federal court system…” in order to enforce the coal ash rule.
-The USCCR found that citizen enforcement of the rule, as currently written, places a “disproportionate” burden on these communities and that EPA should provide assistance with enforcement.
+According to a 2016 report [links to .pdf] from U.S. Commission on Civil Rights (USCCR), EPA “…requires low-income and communities of color to collect complex data, fund litigation and navigate the federal court system…” in order to enforce the coal ash rule.
+The USCCR found that citizen enforcement of the rule as originally required before WIIN places a “disproportionate” burden on these communities and that EPA should provide assistance with enforcement.

 Potential strengths of the rule